MatSKRAFT: A framework for large-scale materials knowledge extraction from scientific tables: Results

 The KB enables identification of rare materials with transformative potential.
 Table~\ref{tab:rare_materials} presents materials exhibiting property combinations that defy conventional design constraints, such as high glass transition temperature with low thermal expansion (0.19\% occurrence rate)~\cite{rocherulle1998heat}.
 Our framework provides metadata linking each entry to its original research publication, enabling investigation of synthesis methodologies and composition-structure-property relationships, transforming traditionally serendipitous materials exploration into systematic, data-driven processes.

 \matskraft{} addresses the open problem of information extraction from scientific tables by introducing a graph-based framework that transforms tables into structured knowledge representations, enabling automated database construction at scales previously unattainable.
-Processing over 47,000 research papers to extract 535,000+ entries, we demonstrate that KB development and database curation from literature could be automated avoiding prohibitively expensive manual efforts to tractable automated processes.
+Processing over 45,500 research papers to extract 509,000+ entries, we demonstrate that KB development and database curation from literature could be automated avoiding prohibitively expensive manual efforts to tractable automated processes.
 The breadth and throughput capabilities demonstrated here establish new possibilities for knowledge synthesis across scientific domains.
 Analysis of the KB developed using \matskraft{} reveals patterns and relationships challenging to obtained through traditional literature review methods.
 Demonstrations of this fact include the identification of 104,000+ novel material compositions absent from existing databases and systematic discovery of rare property combinations with transformative technological potential.
-The computational efficiency gains---orders of magnitude faster than existing approaches---democratize large-scale knowledge extraction for researchers across institutions with varying computational resources.
+The proposed approach achieves computational speedups of several orders of magnitude over existing methods, making large-scale knowledge extraction significantly more accessible.
+This capability has the potential to democratize information extraction by enabling institutions with limited computational resources to perform analyses that were previously impractical.